-Tooth decay in children is on the rise in Australia, with more than half of all 6-year-olds having some decay in their baby or adult teeth.
+Tooth decay in children is on the rise in Australia, with children aged 5 to 10 having an average of one and a half decayed, missing or filled baby teeth.
 So it’s more important than ever to teach your child good oral health habits that will stay with them for life.

 Caring for children's teeth is important

 It is important to look after your child’s teeth from the moment they start teething.
 Keeping your child’s teeth and gums clean will protect against infection, cavities and pain.
 Decayed baby teeth can damage the permanent teeth underneath.

 If a child loses a tooth because of decay, it can cause crowding problems when their adult teeth come through later.

 Dental care for babies

 Many babies begin teething at around 3 months old, with the first teeth usually appearing at around 6 to 9 months.
 By the age of 1, a baby will usually have around 8 teeth.
 However, babies develop at different rates, so this can vary.